Spiranthes romanzoffiana

 Spiranthes romanzoffiana, commonly known as hooded lady's tresses (alternatively hooded ladies' tresses) or Irish lady's-tresses (Irish: Cùilìn Gaelach), is a species of orchid.
 Collected by Chamisso during the Romanzov expedition it was described by him in 1828 and named for Count Nikolay Rumyantsev who financed the expedition.
-This orchid is native to North America, Ireland and the British Isles.
+This orchid is native to North America, Ireland and Great Britain.

 Description

 Hooded lady's tresses is a perennial plant with a fleshy rootstock.
 It sends up shoots with lanceolate leaves and three rows of flowers arranged in spirally twisted rows.
 Each scented flower has the sepals and petals united forming a lip of a tube.
 The labellum (or lower petal) of the flower is white with green veins.

 The plant flowers in late summer.
 The flowers are pollinated by insects, and the tiny dust-like seed is distributed by the wind.
 However the plant can also reproduce vegetatively by means of root tubers which can grow new shoots while the old parts of the plant die.
 The orchid is associated with a mycorrhizal fungus which can provide it with essential nutrients.